Lipiu/gym-database-system/README.md

 # Gym-database-system

 **The Gym Database System** is a comprehensive management solution designed to streamline gym operations.
-It efficiently handles member registrations, attendance tracking, subscription plans, trainer schedules, workout routines, and payment records.
+It efficiently handles member registrations, attendance tracking, subscription plans, trainer schedules, workout routines, payment records and equipment used.
 The system ensures easy access to data, improves organization, and enhances overall efficiency.

 #